 San Luis Obispo, one of the best stops on the LA to San Francisco drive, is considered one of the happiest places in America, and the views it offers, the mouth-watering food, and its slow way of life are probably big contributors.

 Care to have a slice of that happiness?
-Then head to the town for a fun and delicious day where you’ll taste craft beer and cider, get selfies at Bubblegum Alley, enjoy the gorgeous mountain views and, if you’re lucky enough to visit on a weekend, mingle among locals on their famous farmers market.
+Then head to the town for a fun and delicious day.
+There are plenty of things to do in San Luis Obispo, including tasting craft beer and cider, and getting selfies at Bubblegum Alley, You’ll enjoy the gorgeous mountain views and, if you’re lucky enough to visit on a weekend, mingle among locals on their famous farmers market.